museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 This is an internal IP, we will need to setup a proxy in order to browse internally to this host.

-We will accomplish this with proxychains and ssh with the following commands,
+We will accomplish this with proxychains and SSH with the following commands,

-First, we will setup a dynamic port forward over port 1080 on our localhost to the bastion server via ssh on port 2222.
+First, we will setup a dynamic port forward over port 1080 on our localhost to the bastion server via SSH on port 2222.

 `ssh -D 1080 tunneler@164.90.147.46 -p 2222`